-- An access right is any right conferred on a beneficiary by its track access contract with Network Rail.
-Access rights will represent a balance between - (a) the beneficiary's need to ensure that it can meet its key commercial requirements (including franchise or commercial obligations) over the period of the contract; - (b) Network Rail's need for flexibility to optimise the use of network capacity in compiling a robust and reliable timetable reflecting the requirements of all beneficiaries; and - (c) Network Rail's need to reserve access to the network in order to maintain, renew and enhance it. - Access rights set out in track access contracts are converted into the working timetable by the process set out in Part D of the Network Code (Part D). - Although changes to the working timetable can be made at any time, significant changes in the passenger timetable will normally be made only twice per year, the Principal Change Date in December and the Subsidiary Change Date in May.
+- 17. An access right is any right conferred on a beneficiary by its track access contract with Network Rail.
+Access rights will represent a balance between - (a) the beneficiary's need to ensure that it can meet its key commercial requirements (including public service contract1 or commercial obligations) over the period of the contract; - (b) Network Rail's need for flexibility to optimise the use of network capacity in compiling a robust and reliable timetable reflecting the requirements of all beneficiaries; and - (c) Network Rail's need to reserve access to the network in order to maintain, renew and enhance it. - 18.
+Access rights set out in track access contracts are converted into the working timetable by the process set out in Part D of the Network Code (Part D). - 19.
+Although changes to the working timetable can be made at any time, significant changes in the passenger timetable will normally be made only twice per year, the Principal Change Date in December and the Subsidiary Change Date in May, unless future reform of the Network Code brings in an additional third change date.

-&lt;sup>1 In this document, references to a "franchise" may, where appropriate, also be taken to mean references to a "concession".
+1 In this document, references to a "public service contract" may, where appropriate, also be taken to mean references to a "franchise" or a "concession".